 (5) Active euthanasia and physician assisted suicide in Israel: Attitude of older persons, social workers and gerontologists

-I.W. left for each of the 9 Charities of the Israel America Foundation; the sum of $50,000.
+I.W. bequeathed for each of the 9 Charities of the Israel America Foundation; the sum of $50,000.

 Here is how Ilsa’s funds were used:

 (1) DISKIN Orphan Fund of Israel: DISKIN is based in Jerusalem It began as an Orphanage, and became Diskin Orphan’s Fund.
 Diskin has a presence in Jerusalem, but what Diskin does now with its Buildings is rent them out; and the income of which used to pay the expenses of Orthodox Jewish boys who are orphans.

 DISKIN wants boy-children to be raised in the bosom of their family, and until boys reach the age of 26 years of age, DISKIN wants to finance the child so that he receives the best of care that an Orthodox child can have with his parents alive and well.
 Diskin, therefore pays the bills of the Orphan raised in the bosom of his family.